infosec-intern/vscode-yara-abandoned/README.md

 ## Features

+### Diagnostics
+The extension will compile workspace rules in the background and return errors and warnings as you type

 ### Definition Provider and Peeking
 Allows peeking and Ctrl+clicking to jump to a rule definition.
 This applies to both rule names and variables